DaveBackus/Data_Bootcamp_Book/pandas-input.md

 ## Dataframe methods

 One of the great things about dataframes is that they have lots of methods ready to go.
-We'll survey some of the most useful ones at high speed and come back to them when we have more interestng data.
+We'll survey some of the most useful ones at high speed and come back to them when we have more interesting data.

-**Data output.** If reading is data input, then writing must be output, right?
-The functions `write_csv()` and `write_excel()` produce csv and Excel files, respectively.
-Or we could use the methods `df.to_csv()` and `df.to_excel()` to do the same thing.
+**Data output.** To save a dataframe to a local file on our computer we use the `df.to_*` family of methods.
+For example, the methods `df.to_csv()` and `df.to_excel()` produce csv and Excel files, respectively.
 Both require a file name as input.
 We'll hold off on them until we've addressed files on our computer.

 **Clipboard methods.**  We can read from the clipboard and write to it.
 Suppose we open a spreadsheet and copy a section of it into the clipboard.
 We can paste it into a dataframe with the statement